FREE SHIPPING on orders over $65 International: over $250

 What Is Ikebana?

 The term ikebana comes from the words ike — life and bana — flower.
-The practice of ikebana originated in China.
-Then, it made its way into Japan, where it was further practiced and perfected.
+Like most of the aesthetic codes, the practice of ikebana originated in China.
+Later, it made its way into Japan, where it was further practiced and perfected.
 At its origins, people made ikebana arrangements solely in adherence to Buddhist traditions.
-Today, most people associate ikebana with Japan, as this is where the art truly thrived.
-Albeit, people, practice various forms of flower arrangement throughout the world.
+Today, most people associate ikebana with Japan, where the art truly thrived.
+Albeit, people practice various forms of flower arrangement throughout the world.

 Ikebana has many uses.
 People make flower arrangements for their homes, lobbies, and altars, just to name a few.
 There are subtle differences in each type of flower arrangement.
 Naturally, there is also a unique flower arrangement for tea ceremonies — chabana.